SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 #### Monitor speed

 This field set your serial monitor speed in VSCode `monitor_speed = 115200`.
-Change this if your board datasheet and documentation said so, but default should work fine.
+Change this if your board datasheet and documentation suggest so, but the defaults should work.

 **For the platform and board fields, visit [PlatformIO Boards documentation](https://docs.platformio.org/en/latest/boards/index.html) and find your board there.
 If it's not there, keep default ones or ask on [SlimeVR Discord](https://discord.gg/SlimeVR).**